 Our teeth aren’t supposed to be white.
-Well, let me rephrase that: Teeth aren’t supposed to be the color white you see so often in celebrity culture.
+Well, let me rephrase that: Teeth aren’t supposed to be the color white you see so often in celebrity magazines.
 Most of our teeth have a natural appearance that is in the white family, sure, but definitely more mocha than latte.
 Creamy ivory, maybe?
 That doesn’t mean they are stained.
-It’s just the way it is.
 It doesn’t mean that they are unhealthy.
 Unless the enamel is being affected (and it might be), non-whiteness is not a sign of unhealthy teeth—just dirty teeth.
 But there are things you can do to get rid of and prevent stains on your teeth, so you might as well give it a try.
 Nothing wrong with a clean, healthy mouth, right?
 Especially when kissing that person you’ve got the hots for.

 Best Products for Whitening Teeth at Home